General | Using Universe Sandbox | Simulation | Legal

 What's the math behind all of this?

-- It's Newton's law of universal gravitation using either an explicit Euler or Runge-Kutta 4 integration, which is much more accurate, but runs a bit slower.
+- It's Newton's law of universal gravitation using either a semi-implicit Euler or Runge-Kutta 4 integration, which is much more accurate, but runs a bit slower.
 To toggle between these two modes in the software:

 - Click on Show Options (the gear icon)